ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 ## Community Engagement

-This past year we've had many new code contributors to rOpenSci packages.
-We have 219 contributors and 49 of those people made their first code contribution to rOpenSci during 2024!
+This past year we've had 49 new code contributors to rOpenSci packages.
 Other community members shared new [use cases](/usecases/) to help package authors see how their work is being used and to help other users see how these packages might be used.